These Eggnog Cookies are a big time holiday favorite cookie recipe!

 Are you a lover of all things eggnog?
 You’ll love these Eggnog Cookies.
 They have a good eggnog flavor, and I love the sprinkle of extra nutmeg on the tops of the cookies.
 You can plan to dunk them in milk… or eggnog… or Irish Coffee Eggnog (a good holiday cocktail!)
 Or eat with a glass of my very decadent Eggnog Punch!

 Do you have to use eggnog for these Eggnog Cookies?

 These are Eggnog Cookies, so it wouldn’t make sense for you to use anything but eggnog in these cookies.
 It seems like an odd question, but it’s a question that has been asked!
 You can buy already prepared eggnog in the dairy section of your grocery store during the holiday season (Thanksgiving through Christmas).
 The recipe calls for 1/2 cup eggnog, so you’ll have extra to drink!
+If you really would like some “super eggnog” flavor, I suggest buying eggnog extract and adding a teaspoon to the recipe.
 Read on to find more recipes you can make with your leftover eggnog!

 What kind of texture do these Eggnog Cookies have?

 If you’re hoping for a crisp and crunchy cookie, these cookies don’t have that texture.
 Eggnog Cookies are full of creamy eggnog, so they have a cakey texture.
 They have a good eggnog flavor with the added spice of extra nutmeg.
 They’re delicious!